Real vs. Fake Christmas Trees: Which is Better For the Environment?

 • Strip the tree bare and use it to build a frame for vine-y garden plants like beans, cucumbers and flowers.

-• Donate it to a local goat farm (as long as it has not been sprayed with harmful pesticides or other chemicals) — look up goats eating Christmas trees videos and you'll see why this is such a fun option.
+• Donate it to a local goat farm (as long as it has not been sprayed with harmful pesticides or other chemicals).
+Search for "goats eating Christmas trees" videos and you'll see why this is such a fun option.

-And finally, if you’re still concerned about your holiday impact, consider planting a tree with us to offset your Christmas tree!
+And finally, if you’re still concerned about your holiday impact, consider planting trees with us!

 Get news, updates, & event Info delivered right to your inbox: